ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 Using MOSIP, user can retrieve the username.
 Based on the country, multi-factor authentication will be configured.
 User provides the registered mobile number by selecting the Forgot Password.
 The system validates the registered mobile number associated with the user.
 On successful validation, the system provides the User Name to the registered mobile number through an OTP notification else provides the respective error notification.

 ### 2.5 Account Unlock
-MOSIP allows Admin to unlock the account of other MOSIP users (Registration Officer/supervisor).
+MOSIP allows user to unlock his/her locked account.
+The user account is locked due to various reason such as multiple time of wrong entry of user name or and password.
 Based on the country, multi-factor authentication will be configured.
 If request has been initiated through admin then only OTP authentication is active.

-Procedure to unblock the account:
+Procedure to unlock the account:

-1. MOSIP user navigates to the login page of the portal and clicks “Unblock Account Page”.
+1. User provides the User Name in the system.
-2. User provides the registered mobile when the system requires.
+1. The system validates and authenticates if the mobile number is registered against this user name.
-3. User will enter the OTP as received
+1. On successful validation, the system provides the active link through notification.
-4. On successful validation, system sends SMS notification related to the unblocking of account.
+1. User accesses the provided link

 ## 3. Security Policy Configuration [**[↑]**](#table-of-content)
 ## 4. Notification (v1.5) (WIP) [**[↑]**](#table-of-content)